Danlock/rmq/README.md

 [streadway/amqp](https://github.com/streadway/amqp), the library the RabbitMQ maintainers forked to [amqp-091](https://github.com/rabbitmq/amqp091-go), is a stable, thin client for communicating to RabbitMQ, but lacks many of the features present in RabbitMQ libraries from other languages.
 Many redialable AMQP connections have been reinvented in Go codebases everywhere.

-This package attempts to provide a wrapper of useful features on top of amqp091, in the hopes of preventing at least one more unnecessary reinvention.
+This package attempts to provide a wrapper of useful features on top of amqp091, in the hopes of preventing at least one more unnecessary reinvention (other than itself!)

 # Design Goals